 - 4. A Book to Film paper: You will select a book (it could be the same as the selection for your Book Talk if a film version is available) from a list of Book to Film options; read the novel and view the film version; then write a 3-5 page-paper analyzing the film version's presentation regarding consistency with the novel.
-To allow for a model of the analysis, this paper will not be due until after Oct.
-10 but prior to Nov.
-14. This paper earns 15% of your course grade.
-(CLOs 1, 3, & 5) - 5.
+To allow for a model of the analysis, this paper will not be due until after Sept.
+26 but needs to be submitted prior to Nov.
+21. This paper earns 15% of your course grade.
+(PLOs 1, 3, & 5) - 5.
 For the book, Witness, there will be in-class writing responses on October 17.
 The writing for Witness will comprise 10% of your grade and is essentially the midterm for the course.
-(CLO 3) - 5.
+(PLO 3) - 6.
 In each class session we will do 20 minutes of "Sustained Silent Writing"-your writing in these SSW times might provide the basis for one of your papers, response to ideas raised during class discussion or response to the book talks presented, or response to literature we've read.
 It will also be a log of the work you do each week for the 4th credit enhancement of the course.
-Please keep a folder with the writing from each of the SSW times and plan to submit it for review every third week.
-This writing is part of the participation grade as well as the requirement for upper level literature courses of 5000 words of writing.
+Please keep a folder with the writing from each of the SSW times.
+This writing is part of the participation grade as well as the requirement for upper-level literature courses of 5000 words of writing.
 The writing is done in-class only.
-This SSW requirement is 15% of your course grade.
+This SSW requirement is 10% of your course grade.